Te Rua Manga (The Needle), Rarotonga, Cook Islands

 January – February are the warm months, but also when Aussies and Kiwis have their summer breaks.
 Prices are high at this time.
 We went in March and it was perfect!
 Fewer tourists and lower housing costs.

-How much money to bring in New Zealand Dollars (their local currency)
+How much New Zealand Dollars to bring (their local currency)

 - Milk: I won’t even tell you how much a liter costs – it’s shocking

-- Eat in: Select groceries are pricey due to shipping costs.
-Budget $60-80 for the week
+- Cooking costs: Select groceries are pricey due to shipping costs.
+Budget $70-85for the week

 *These photos were taken in 2006 when I was still using a camera from 1986.
 Sorry for the quality not being up to par.
 Let’s just say they are vintage!*